-Per Verizon's direction, Twilio will be moving all SMS and MMS traffic to utilize Verizon's new 10-digit long code (10DLC) A2P service effective January 29th.
+Per Verizon's direction, Twilio moved all SMS and MMS traffic to utilize Verizon's 10-digit long code (10DLC) A2P service as of January 29th, 2020.

-Twilio will be moving all existing and new long code SMS and MMS terminating with Verizon to their new 10-digit long code (10DLC) A2P service.
-Unlike today's long code product, this new service has been designed specifically for commercial long code messaging.
-We believe this service will offer our customers the best possible stability and deliverability available on long codes.
-Many of you have been asking for the best possible quality, and we believe this new service will offer our customers just that.
+All Twilio long code SMS and MMS terminating with Verizon utilize Verizon's 10-digit long code (10DLC) A2P service.
+Unlike previous long code SMS products, this service is designed specifically for commercial long code messaging.
+We believe this service offers our customers the best possible stability and deliverability available on long codes.

-Twilio believes that similar fees may be added for terminating long code traffic on other carrier networks in 2020.
+Twilio believes that similar fees may be added for terminating long code traffic on other carrier networks in 2020 or early 2021.
 If and when that happens, we will update you and, as always, act in a manner consistent with our promise of quality, trust, and transparency.

 Frequently Asked Questions (FAQ)